mantidproject/documents/Project-Management/MantidReviewMeeting/2017/review-meeting-2017-7-11.md

   * Michael Turner
   * James Tricker

-* DataProcessorWidget is available via Python
+* DataProcessorWidget is available in Python
   * [#19430](https://github.com/mantidproject/mantid/pull/19430)
-  * [#19581](https://github.com/mantidproject/mantid/pull/19581) let's the DataProcessorWidget execute asynchronously.
+  * [#19581](https://github.com/mantidproject/mantid/pull/19581) to execute the DataProcessorWidget asynchronously.
-  * Detailed information can be found in the [documentation](https://github.com/mantidproject/mantid/blob/master/docs/source/interfaces/DataProcessorWidget.rst).
-Slides which help you get started with the DataProcessorWidget can be found [here](https://antonpiccardoselg.github.io/slides/mantid_developer_workshop/#/)
+  * Detailed information can be found in the [Mantid documentation](https://github.com/mantidproject/mantid/blob/master/docs/source/interfaces/DataProcessorWidget.rst).
+Slides which help you get started with the DataProcessorWidget can be found [here](https://antonpiccardoselg.github.io/slides/mantid_developer_workshop/#/).

 Questions